Azelastine drops relieve eye itching and redness associated with allergies.

 |Available as||Eye drops|

 Allergic conjunctivitis causes red, watery, itchy eyes.
+It is caused by exposure to irritants such as plant pollens, pet fur, cosmetics or house dust mite.
 Seasonal allergic conjunctivitis occurs at certain times in a year, a common cause being an allergy to pollen in the hay fever season.
 Perennial allergic conjunctivitis persists throughout the year.
 This is commonly due to an allergy to house dust mite or animal hair.

-Azelastine eye drops relieve the symptoms of allergic conjunctivitis by blocking the action of a chemical called histamine, which is involved in the allergic reaction.
+Azelastine is an antihistamine; it helps relieve allergic itchiness by blocking the release of a chemical called histamine, which is produced by the body as part of an allergic reaction.

 Before using azelastine eye drops